target/goalert/docs/development-setup.md

 To run automated browser tests, you can start Playwright in one of the following modes:

-- `make playwright-ui` Run all tests in UI mode.
+- `make playwright-ui` Start the Playwright UI.
 - `make playwright-run` Run all tests in headless mode.

 ### Running Smoke Tests